 Dr. Jacob Marfo

-Jacob Marfo works for the Mackenzie Applied Research Association in Fort Vermillion, Alberta.
-His research looks at organic and conventional production and has looked at crop cover, intercrop planting, organic fertilizers, and crops for fiber research.
+Jacob Marfo formerly worked for the Mackenzie Applied Research Association in Fort Vermillion, Alberta.
+His research looked at organic and conventional production and has looked at crop cover, intercrop planting, organic fertilizers, and crops for fiber research.

 Does this class have an instructor?